sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

 <div class="center">
     <div class="button" >
-Let's asume that you didn't use a service mesh.<br/> Then you add all the necessary infrastructure for a distributed system.<br/> **How different will we be from a service mesh?**
+Let's asume that you didn't use a service mesh.<br/> Then you add all the necessary infrastructure for a distributed system.<br/> <b>How different will it be from a service mesh?</b>
     </div>
 </div>

 We won't have a lightweight reverse proxy deployed with every service (probably).
 But is this such a high overhead versus all the things that a service mesh makes easier?

+# So no flaws?

+On the contrary!
+Service meshes offer even more ways to shoot ourselves in the feet, hands, the head, etc. Like with every technology we will have to spend time to learn it's pitfalls and how to avoid them.
+But this is a topic for a different conversation.